wink/money-tree/README.md

 MoneyTree is a Ruby implementation of Bitcoin Wallets.
 Specifically, it supports [Hierachical Deterministic wallets](https://en.bitcoin.it/wiki/Deterministic_Wallet) according to the protocol specified in [BIP0032](https://en.bitcoin.it/wiki/BIP_0032).

 ___
-If you find this helpful, please consider a small Bitcoin donation to<br>1nj2kie1hATcFbAaD7dEY53QaxNgt4KBp
+If you find this helpful, please consider a small Bitcoin donation to 1nj2kie1hATcFbAaD7dEY53QaxNgt4KBp

 ![Donate BTC](https://raw.github.com/wink/money-tree/master/donation_btc_qr_code.gif)
 ___